Top 10 Cheapest but Nicest Cities in the US You Can Live in 2023

 Now that remote work is more popular than ever, why pay a premium to be in a city that won’t really offer a lot more than these cheaper options below?
 So check them out – I am sure you will find one you’ll absolutely love.

-Related: If being in the US is not really a must, make sure to check out this list of the cheapest countries you can live in at the moment.
+Related: If being in the US is not really a must, make sure to check out this list of some really cheap countries where you can live a good life on a budget.

 2. Conway, Arkansas